San Francisco may aid on immigration for extradition help

-SAN FRANCISCO (AP) - In an apparent exception to its sanctuary protections, officials agreed on Wednesday to work with federal authorities to extradite a felony rape suspect from Canada.
+SAN FRANCISCO (AP) - In an apparent exception to its sanctuary protections, San Francisco officials agreed on Wednesday to work with federal authorities to extradite a felony rape suspect from Canada.

-The legislation allows the city to notify immigration authorities if Mohamed Ben Azaza posts bail, is acquitted or there isn’t enough evidence to try him in San Francisco.
-The Department of Homeland Security requested the notification.
+The legislation allows the city to notify immigration authorities if Mohamed Ben Azaza posts bail, is acquitted or if there isn’t enough evidence to try him.
+The Department of Homeland Security made the request.

-The rules committee of the Board of Supervisors called the legislation a “technical clarification” and blasted the Trump administration for making the request.

-San Francisco is a sanctuary for people who are in the country illegally and generally prohibits communication between city employees and the federal government on a person’s immigration status.
+San Francisco is a sanctuary for people who are in the country illegally and generally prohibits communication between employees and the federal government regarding a person’s immigration status.
+There are strict rules on when cooperation is allowed.

+San Francisco Supervisor Hillary Ronen joined two colleagues on the board’s rules committee to approve the legislation, calling it a “technical clarification” demanded by an onerous Trump administration.

+She said the legislation is not an exception to the city’s sanctuary protections because the case involves a defendant who is outside the country and must be brought back to face charges.

+Ronen, however, said that if Ben Azaza had remained in San Francisco, authorities would not be allowed to notify the Department of Homeland Services of his status except under narrow circumstances.

+“We’re not creating an exception or changing our sanctuary ordinance,” she said.
+“The difference here is he’s outside the country, and we’re seeking to bring him back.”

 The San Francisco Examiner first reported on the legislation.

-The full board will consider it next week.
+The newspaper reports Ben Azaza was driving for a ride-hailing company when he picked up a female passenger in 2017 and allegedly raped her while she was unconscious.

+He fled the United States and was detained in Montreal, Canada, in June.

 Copyright © 2019 The Washington Times, LLC.